josephdpurcell/joepcloud/README.md

 * Identity - handles users and permissions, and manages a catalog of available services
 * Image - stores server images and provides metadata on those images
 * Compute - manages cloud computing tasks; interacts with Image for getting images and Identity for auth
+* Network - manages virtual networking on all nodes

 See the full list of current "OpenStack Capabilities" [here](https://www.openstack.org/software/roadmap/).